bast/polygenerator/README.md

 # polygenerator

-Generates random polygons.
+Generates random simple polygons.
 This can be useful to test computational geometry algorithms or to generate maps.